facebookresearch/AutoCAT/README.md

 ### License

-This project is under the GNU General Public License (GPL) v2.0 or later license.
+This project is under the GNU General Public License (GPL) v2.0 license.
 See [LICENSE](LICENSE) for details.